Trams in Asia: Philippines

 The Philippines once had a tram network in the capital, Manila, which first started in the 1880s using horse-drawn streetcars owned by Spanish-Filipino businessman Jacobo Zóbel de Zangroniz through the Companía de Tranvias y Ferrocarriles de Manila.
-These streetcars are known as the tranvía, or trambiya in the Filipino language.
-At the turn of the 20th century, horse-drawn tranvías of the Companía de los Tranvías de Filipinas were replaced by electric-powered streetcars as it changed ownership to the Manila Electric Railroad and Light Company, now known as the Manila Electric Company.
+These streetcars are known as the tranvía.
+At the turn of the 20th century, horse-drawn tranvías of the Companía de los Tranvías de Filipinas were replaced by electric-powered streetcars as it changed ownership to the Manila Electric Railroad and Light Company, now known as the Meralco.
 The tranvía network ran throughout the city of Manila and its outskirts, Pasay, Makati, and Pasig.
 Much of the system was destroyed during the Battle of Manila in 1945.

-The trams were superseded in the late 20th century by a still-growing urban rail network, beginning with the Line 1 in the late 1980s, followed by the Line 3 a decade later.
+The trams were superseded in the late 20th century by an urban rail network, beginning with the LRT Line 1 in the 1980s, followed by MRT Line 3 in the 1990s.
+Both lines use tram/light rail rolling stock, but these operate as fully grade-separated light rapid transit systems.
 Trams were also formerly used on the island of Corregidor.